-To be honest, probably no one knows you (no worries, I’m just as anonymous).
+I certainly know a few people who wanted to watch the movie only because of this guy… To be honest, probably no one knows you (no worries, I’m just as anonymous).
 And they know you even less when you’re just about to start your first business/start-up/blog… You’re not part of or cannot find an existing community, so people are completely oblivious of you.
 So, how can we fix that?
 Thankfully there are a lot of uber-famous people you can tap into (aka those more popular than you).

 You only need to find them and start interacting with them.
 Build a relationship.
 It’s exactly what Jurassic World did.
 They already knew that most of the classic Jurassic Park fans were going to watch the movie, but how can they approach a bigger, younger audience?
 Getting the latest sexy icon on board to play one of the main roles did the trick.
 Can you hear that influence?
 Find the right person: someone more experienced than you, or more popular, or the trending guy.
 Become his friend and get him to share your content.
 If you don’t have a community, join someone else’s!

 Though you can learn many positive things about marketing from this movie, it also teaches you what not to do.
 At the very beginning, I thought that maybe it was just me.
 But after a little research, I found that there are more people who caught the same thread: the incredible amount of product placement in the movie is just too annoying.
 Mercedes, Starbucks, Verizon, Samsung, Beats by Dr Dree… check the tweets below to see what I’m talking about.

 Don’t get me wrong!
 I love advertising, but only when it’s well done and not blatant.
 Don’t saturate your people (I’ve never liked the word customer) with ads.
 There are other, more attractive alternatives.
 Work on your inbound marketing strategy, develop great content and build your community.
 Only then will people come to you.